 In the first year, MS candidates perform two or three 10-week research rotations prior to joining a laboratory and embarking on a research project.
 Rotations consist of small research projects that are designed to introduce the student to research opportunities available in that laboratory.

-In the second year of the program, MS students complete an original research project under the supervision of a faculty mentor.
+In the second year of the program, MS candidates complete an original research project under the supervision of a faculty mentor.
 A written report describing this project is submitted at the end of the program.